-As consideration for the Processa License Agreement, the Company received an upfront payment in July 2021 consisting of44,689 shares of Processa common stock and a \$200,000 cash payment.
+As consideration for the Processa License Agreement, the Company received an upfront payment in July 2021 consisting of44,689 shares of Processa common stock with a value of \$342,000 and a \$200,000 cash payment.
+The Company is restricted from selling the Processa common stock for a period often year.
 As additional consideration, Processa will make payments to the Company upon the achievement of certain development and regulatory milestones, which primarily consist of dosing a patient in pivotal trials or having a drug indication approved by a regulatory authority in the United States or another country.
 In addition, Processa will pay the Company mid-single-digit royalties based on annual sales under the license and will make one-time sales milestone payments based on the achievement during a calendar year of certain thresholds for annual sales.
-Processa is also required to give the Company 32% of any milestone payments received based on any sub-license agreement Processa may enter into with respect to the Processa Licensing Agreement.
+Processa is also required to give the Company 32% of any milestone payments received based on any sub-license agreement Processa may enter into with respect to the Processa License Agreement.
+The Company determined that none of the milestone payments under the Processa License Agreement were probable of payment as of September 30, 2021, and as a result, no revenue related to the milestones was recognized as the achievement of events entitling the Company to any milestone payments were highly susceptible to factors outside of the Company's control.

 Processa is required to use commercially reasonable efforts, at its sole cost and expense, to conduct development activities inone or more countries, including meeting specific diligence milestones that consist of: (i) first patient administered drug in a clinical trial of a licensed product prior to the three (3) year anniversary of the effective date; and (ii) first patient administered drug in a pivotal clinical trial of a licensed product or first patient administered drug in a clinical trial for a second indication of a licensed product prior to the five (5) year anniversary of the effective date.
-Either party may terminate the agreement in the event of a material breach of the agreement that has not been cured following written notice and a 120-day opportunity to cure such breach, and Processa may terminate the agreement for any reason uponl 20 days prior written notice to Ocuphire.
+Either party may terminate the agreement in the event of a material breach of the agreement that has not been cured following written notice and a 120-day opportunity to cure such breach, and Processa may terminate the agreement for any reason upon120 days prior written notice to Ocuphire.

-As of June 30, 2021, the Company has not yet fulfilled its performance obligations under the Processa License Agreement and has not recognized any related revenue.
+As of September 30, 2021, the Company has fulfilled its performance obligations with respect to the upfront payment under the Processa License Agreement and has recognized the associated licensing revenue in connection with the payment.